EI2030/Low-power-E-Paper-OS/README.md

 >> Because it's Paulson, who's not a man who beats around the bush, it became clear relatively quickly what he was proposing.
 >>
 28:41
->> He says, "I've got here documents that say the U.S. government is going tomake an injection
+>> He says, "I've got here documents that say the U.S. government is going to make an injection
 >>
 28:46
 >> of capital into each oneof your companies." >> NARRATOR: Paulson was aboutto spend $125 billion